Ahmedx44/post_case_study/README.md

 ---

 ## Technologies Used
-- **Flutter/Dart**: Cross-platform framework for mobile and desktop development.
+**Flutter/Dart**: I used Flutter for building the cross-platform mobile and desktop application, with Dart as the programming language.
-- **Hive**: Lightweight local database for storing data.
+**Hive**: I implemented Hive as the local database to store items, ensuring data persistence even when offline.
-- **HydratedBloc**: State management with persistent theme support.
+**HydratedBloc**: I used HydratedBloc to manage the theme state and make sure it persists across app sessions for a seamless experience.
-- **Clean Architecture**: Ensures a modular, maintainable, and scalable codebase.
+**Clean Architecture**: The app follows Clean Architecture principles to keep the codebase modular, maintainable, and scalable.

 ---